 This denim potholders tutorial requires a pattern.
 You could make your own or you could use the pdf I drew out.
 I drew my pattern on paper and then traced it onto a manila file so I could easily trace around the pattern multiple times.
 If you don’t have a manila file, you could use a cereal box or just plain paper.

 A Little Background: Back in December 2015, my husband borrowed my oven gloves for a metal grinding project (his welding gloves were in our garage that burned down in the Valley Fire).
 He ended up catching both my oven gloves on fire, thankfully he wasn’t hurt, but my oven gloves were destroyed.
 As a replacement, I purchased these awful oven gloves from Amazon.
 These gloves look thick on Amazon but in reality, they are so thin, you can see through them (I posted pictures on Amazon).
 My everyday socks are thicker than the gloves I purchased.
-This purchase was my first and only major Amazon fail.
+This purchase was a major Amazon fail.

 Here’s what you will need to make these denim potholders:

 - Cotton thread

 - Something to mark with, I used a pen.

 The pattern is for ONE potholder.
 This pattern is designed so that all the layers of fabric won’t be in the seams.
 My sewing machine sewed right through the jeans material without issue.

 Print the New Potholder Pattern.
 Keep in mind all jeans are not the same thickness.
 If you have thin jeans, you may need more lining to protect your hands from the heat of the oven.
 The jeans I was using had a medium thickness.